Become an Expert in Caring for Pets

 Start Your Career in Professional Animal Care

-Studying at this level, you will become confident in recognising poor health.
-Below is some signs to watch out for in dogs specifically.
+Studying at this level, you will become confident in recognising and addressing a variety of animal-related issues.

-There are degrees of ill health ranging from the animal that is merely being ‘off-colour’ to one that is desperately ill.
+There are degrees of ill-health ranging from an animal that is merely ‘off-colour’ to one that is desperately ill.
 A dog that looks "not quite right" should be observed closely until it appears fully recovered.
-Early diagnosis of serious illness is often necessary to save the dog.
-Checking the vital signs is the first step to establishing if the animal required further veterinary attention.
+Early diagnosis of serious illness may be necessary to save the dog.
+Checking vital signs is the first step to establishing if the animal requires further veterinary attention.
 Seriously ill dogs should receive immediate veterinary attention.

 Signs of disease present in two different ways:

-A general disease condition where the dog is ‘off-colour’ and will not eat.
+- A general disease condition where the dog is ‘off-colour’, is unlikely to eat and exhibits somewhat altered behaviours, and

-In the general disease condition, the dog is usually lethargic, in many cases because of fever, although it may be because of a sub normal temperature.
+In the general disease condition, the dog may display lethargy.
+This may be due to fever, abnormal temperature, or other changes to vital systems.
 Lethargy is normally accompanied by decreased appetite and subsequent loss of weight.
-Loss of weight can also occur while a dog is eating its normal diet, due to diarrhoea, kidney disease, diabetes or bleeding in the intestinal tract.
+Loss of weight may also occur while a dog is eating its normal diet, due to diarrhoea, kidney disease, diabetes or bleeding in the intestinal tract.

 The first sign to watch out for is a dog’s refusal to eat or drink.
 A normally vigorous eater refusing its food is a sure sign something is wrong.
 Fussy or picky feeders can make this sign less obvious and knowing the dog well will help determine if changes in eating patterns have emerged.

 A second sign of feeding changes is to watch for an overly hunger dog.
-If you have not changed the quantity of food supplied and drinking water is disappearing faster than normal, it is evident your dog’s nutritional requirements may not be being met.
-The animal will either have diarrhoea or will become constipated.
+If you have not changed the quantity of food supplied or drinking water is disappearing faster than normal, it is evident that either your dog’s nutritional requirements may not be being met, or there is an underlying health issue.
+The animal may either have diarrhoea or will become constipated.
 The passing of urine might also cease.
-Changes to appetite and eating behaviour often accompany the intake of medications.
+Changes to appetite and eating behaviour may also often accompany the intake of medications.

-Other signs include dull eyes, the mucous membranes may have dried or changed colour.
+Other signs include dull eyes and changes to colouration and/or moistness of the mucous membranes, i.e., they may be dry or discoloured.
 Deep red membranes indicate fever; pale membranes show anaemia; yellow membranes indicate a liver disorder, while blue-red membranes show heart and circulatory problems, or pneumonia.

 ENROL or Use our FREE Course Advice Service to Connect with a Tutor